 Driving the frontline employee experience

 Frontline employees represent the majority of the workforce and companies must consider how to keep their deskless workers engaged.

 Frontline employees often face unique challenges when it comes to their employee experience and engagement.
 These workers typically have limited access to co-workers and have been historically forgotten when it comes to engagement projects and tech investments, meaning they can easily become isolated and disconnected from the organization.

 Without support from their company, deskless employees can also miss out on important elements of the employee experience such as recognition and rewards, which are key components of driving engagement.

 Frontline organizations need to focus on the specific needs and concerns of their workers.

-Providing frontline employees with accessible, intuitive digital tools, ongoing recognition, instant access to company resources, and a central Feed to share information and news are just a few examples of how organizations can ensure their frontline employees feel connected and engaged.
+Providing frontline employees with accessible, intuitive engagement tools, ongoing recognition, instant access to company resources, and a central Feed to share information and news are just a few examples of how organizations can ensure their frontline employees feel connected and engaged.